Contact Consumer Protection

 Tel: 1300 30 40 54

-The style of buildings that make up retirement villages range from units and villas to townhouses and freestanding homes.
+The style of buildings that make up retirement villages range from units, apartments and villas to townhouses and freestanding homes.
 Accommodation can include independent living units, serviced apartments and hostel accommodation.

 The accommodation in a retirement village is designed for seniors and may include additional fixtures and fittings, such as handrails, emergency call buttons and intercom systems.

-If you are an existing retirement village resident, you are not automatically eligible to move to aged care facilities at the same site.
-Your eligibility will be determined by Aged Care Assessment Teams (ACAT), so placements within the aged care facility cannot be guaranteed by the village operator.
+If you are an existing retirement village resident, your eligibility for residential ages care will be determined by Aged Care Assessment Teams (ACAT), so placements within the aged care facility cannot be guaranteed by the village operator.

 Different ownership and occupancy rights exist in retirement villages in Western Australia, depending upon the contract signed between the resident and the village operator prior to entry.

-Some contracts are in the form of a licence or lease giving a right to occupy, others allow the resident to purchase the premises outright as a strata title unit or acquire ownership through a ‘purple title’ arrangement, which involves the purchase of an undivided share of the village as a co-owner.
+Some contracts are in the form of a licence or lease giving a right to occupy, others allow the resident to purchase the premises outright as a strata title unit or acquire ownership through a ‘purple title’ arrangement.
 The various legal forms include: